Featured Image: Rocket Lab

 For the first time ever, a spacecraft will be placed into a Near-rectilinear halo orbit (NRHO).
 This orbit was specifically chosen by NASA as the most suitable orbit for the Gateway spacestation.
 Gateway is a lunar outpost which will provide a transfer spot for astronauts on long duration missions to the Moon.

 This orbit has a period of 6.5 days and has the unique ability to maintain a sight line with Earth at all times, with a one hour lunar eclipse of the Sun every orbit.
-Lunar perilune (closest approach) will be about 3,000 km (1,900 mi) while it’s apolune will be about 70,000 km (43,000 mi) and occur over the south pole.
+Perilune (lunar closest approach) will be about 3,000 km (1,900 mi) while its apolune will be about 70,000 km (43,000 mi) and occur over the south pole.

 Near-rectilinear halo orbit (NRHO) animation (Credit: aisolutionsinc at NASA Johnson Space Center)

-CAPSTONE will help to determine the tracking schedules using the Deep Space Network (DSN) that will be work for Gateway.
-By using the DSN to gain critical data, CAPSTONE will be able to make more discoveries about the state of the spacecraft around perilune an area that “wonky dynamics”, making it difficult to simulate.
-More specific, the navigation uncertainty will grow as the spacecraft passes through perilune.
+CAPSTONE will help to determine the tracking schedules, using the Deep Space Network (DSN), that will work for Gateway.
+By using the DSN to generate critical data, CAPSTONE will be able to make more discoveries about the state of the spacecraft around perilune, an area that has “wonky dynamics,” making it difficult to simulate, according to Ethan Kayser from Advanced Space.
+More specifically, the navigation uncertainty will grow as the spacecraft passes through perilune.
 Therefore CAPSTONE will employ various strategies to help lessen that navigation uncertainty.

 Most other spacecraft have used direct transfers, but a few have used the low-energy transfer.
-The Grail and Artemis missions have both used low-energy transfers.
+The Grail and Genesis missions have both used low-energy transfers.
 According to Kayser, the limit for a satellite to perform a direct transfer is about 100 kg.
-Most of this is due to the amount of fuel required to meet the delta-v requirements for the insertion burn.
+Most of this is due to the amount of fuel need to meet the delta-V requirements for the insertion burn.